ls1intum/Artemis/docs/user/lti.rst

 With the LTI 1.3 Launch URL copied, you can now link the exercise in Moodle:

 #.
-As a Moodle instructor navigate to the course where you want to link the Artemis exercise.
+As a Moodle instructor, navigate to the course where you want to link the Artemis exercise.
 #.
 Once inside the course, turn on the Edit Mode.
 This mode allows you to make changes and add resources to the course.

     .. figure:: lti/moodle_editmode.png